Registration Process for 2020-2021 Dance Season (Sept-June)

 - Please check our website for immediate notice of studio information, such as Holidays, studio closures due to extreme weather, etc.

-- No food or drink (except water bottles) in the studios.
-Students who need to bring meals to the studio should eat in the lobby.
+- No food or drink (except water bottles) in the studio.

 - No street shoes in the studios.
 Please help keep our studio floors clean and free from damage; dancers should change into their dance shoes in the lobby.